Launching new products is... exciting.

 They recently launched their shoes for everyday wear called “The Everyday Move”.

-On the launch campaign, it is noticeable that they give emphasis on a VIP kind of access to this new product.
+On the launch campaign, it is noticeable that they give emphasis on a VIP access to this new product.

 Email #1 - Create a teaser and an early access